tku137/zmk-config/README.md

   make gcc gcc-multilib g++-multilib libsdl2-dev libmagic1
 ```

+Of course you need [mise](https://mise.jdx.dev/getting-started.html#installing-mise-cli) installed.
+Also, make sure to have `pipx` so keymap-drawer can be installed.

 Then let mise set up your local dev environment (don't forget to `mise trust` first):

 ```bash